 Last September, I’d been looking for love in the form of a boyfriend.
 That’s the package I had in mind anyway, and the one thought I needed.

 But as hard as I tried to find someone, no one showed up.
 I became a bit frantic trying to find a man to spend time with, knowing that restaurants and bars would be closing again due to COVID.
 I didn’t want to spend the winter alone.
 I begged and pleaded with the Universe many times.

 Please, oh please, send me somebody to love and hang out with this winter.

 During this time, my youngest son was at a crossroads.
 He’d been attending college about 350 miles away.
-He was going to be starting his third year but was having second thoughts.
+He was supposed to be starting his third year but was having second thoughts.
 He realized he was in the wrong major and at the wrong college.
 He needed to take a semester off to do some soul searching.
 So he left his college apartment and moved in with me.

-After he arrived, it dawned on me, just as Bishop Jakes so rightly stated, the Universe had answered my pleas in a package that I hadn’t expected.
+After he arrived, it dawned on me, just as Bishop Jakes so rightly stated, the Universe had answered my pleas for love in a package that I hadn’t expected.
 I’d asked for a man to spend time with this winter—someone to love and share meals, conversations, and hugs.

 And the wise and benevolent Universe answered by sending me my son.